ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     Statistics begins with data, but many errors happen before analysis even starts.
+&nbsp;     Statistics begins with data, but many mistakes happen before analysis starts—when data is collected, defined, or recorded incorrectly.

-&nbsp;     People often treat data as “the truth” rather than a record produced by measurement

-&nbsp;     and human decisions.

 &nbsp;   </p>